investindex/Guidelines/README.md

 This betrays many people’s intuitions about the merits of owning a home.
 It’s especially counterintuitive that a home with no remaining mortgage has the highest opportunity cost.
 But that’s the nature of an opportunity cost: when you buy a home and lock up all that money in home equity, you sacrifice the greater potential gains from investing in assets with higher expected return.
 This is not an out-of-pocket cost that shows up on a bill, but you do pay it.
 It means that the net worth of a renter can easily keep up with the net worth of a homeowner, _if_ the renter invests the money they would have spent on higher housing costs.

 One way to reduce housing costs is to __share common spaces__ with others, if you're willing to do so.
 Living spaces are more efficient with shared resources: the bathrooms, washer and dryer, kitchen, common room.
 Want to rent a multi-bedroom house with a few friends or strangers?
 That's relatively easy to start, and allows people to move in and out with flexibility.
 Want to buy a house with a few others?
-That is less flexible, more logistically difficult, and entails a lot of risk and [liability](https://www.law.cornell.edu/wex/joint_and_several_liability).
-Renting facilitates the use of multi-room units with common resources.
+That is less flexible, more logistically difficult, and entails a lot of risk and liability.<sup id="fn3">[[3]](#f3)</sup> Renting facilitates the use of multi-room units with common resources.

 All of this amounts to an observation that landlords do not (and cannot) simply pass on costs and risks to tenants while adding some profit for themselves.
 Renting has potential benefits that can make it a better choice for some people during some parts of their lives (even if they can afford to own).
 Landlords are not engaged in a zero-sum relationship with their tenants.